bwhite/picarus/doc/api.rst

 Content-Type: application/json
 ------------------------------
-If the request "Content-Type" is set to "application/json" then JSON parameters may be provided as a JSON object where repeated fields are replaced with lists with the name pluralized (e.g., instead of ?column=1&column=2 it would be {"columns": ["1", "2"]} in JSON).
+If the request "Content-Type" is set to "application/json" then JSON parameters may be provided as a JSON object where columns are replaced with lists of b64 encoded values instead of comma delimiting them in a string.

 Table Permissions
 -----------------
 The table below contains the data commands for Picarus.
 GET/PATCH/DELETE are idempotent (multiple applications have the same impact as one).
 Params marked with a value of \* accepts column/value pairs, where the column name is ub64 encoded and the value is b64 encoded (see Encodings).
 Each table defines which columns can be modified directly by a user.
 Params marked with a value of \- do not accept parameters and ... means that additional parameters are available and specified below.
 Params with "column" accept ub64 encoded column names and the parameter is optional and may be repeated for multiple columns.

 +---------+----------------------------------+-----------+---------+---------+------------+----------------+--------------------------------+